KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Flight Attendant Training

+We started our tour in the LEAD Center (Leadership, Education, and Aircrew Development training facility).
+This is one of 13 centers around the US where flight attendants complete their initial training, then return for short, annual refresher land and sea training.
+The training is regularly updated to address real world trends.

 ![](southwest-headquarters-tour-2026/raft-room.jpg)
+A 100 pound raft kit inflates to about 2x this height.
+The flight attendants are not required to be good swimmers.
+The life vest will do its job.

 ![](southwest-headquarters-tour-2026/fire-training.jpg)
+Demo of oxygen hood and methods of exinguishing fire.
+Flight attendants are taught to find the base of the fire.

 ![](southwest-headquarters-tour-2026/vintage-uniforms.jpg)
 Vintage uniforms...
 Southwest campus walls are covered in what must be thousands of pictures and momentos.